dmatusiewicz/kubernetes/components/kubernetes/certs/README.md

-Don't get too excited :) Those certs are testing certs for internal eks cluster.
+Don't get too excited :) Those certs are used for testing the internal eks cluster.